khanmaster/ansiblewithvagrant/README.md

 Now we will install Ubuntu 18.04 LTS app on Windows Before we do that we need to enable some option on windows
-- So right click on PowerShell to open it as an admin and run below command
+- Right click on PowerShell to open it as an admin and run below command
 - Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux
 ## Next:
 Type Microsoft Store on your search bar next to windows button on bottom left